return42/sphkerneldoc/linux_src_doc/drivers/net/phy/mdio_bus_c.rst

 -----------

 Called by a bus driver to bring up all the PHYs on a given bus, and attach them to the bus.
 Drivers should use
-\ :c:func:`mdiobus_register`\  rather than \__mdiobus_register() unless they
+  \ :c:func:`mdiobus_register`\  rather than \ :c:func:`__mdiobus_register`\  unless they
   need to pass a specific owner module.
 MDIO devices which are not PHYs will not be brought up by this function.
 They are expected to to be explicitly listed in DT and instantiated by \ :c:func:`of_mdiobus_register`\ .

 Returns 0 on success or < 0 on error.